Transition URL Filtering Profiles Safely to Best Practices

 phishing, and proxy-avoidance-and-anonymizers.

-alert initially so you can monitor the URL Filtering logs (
+it’s best to alert initially so you can monitor the URL Filtering

-trigger alerts before you move to the best practice of blocking
+websites trigger alerts before you move to the best practice of

 Configure the security-focused high-risk